EasyEngine/docs/_handbook/wp-cli.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>When you type <code>ee help site</code>, the help that you see is being generated from corrosponding class/function's docblock!
+<p>When you type&nbsp;<code>ee help site</code>, the help that you see is being generated from corrosponding class/function's docblock!
 Hence whenever you make changes in code, to make changes in help/documentation, you don't have to make changes in another directory or repository.
 You just have to change the docblock and the help text will change.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->